 Employers want to be flexible and capable of developing and implementing new plans based on changing market conditions, especially in these unpredictable times.
 When market circumstances are volatile, managers who can think creatively and develop new solutions to company challenges are extremely valued.
 Innovative managers will become more valuable to top employers as the speed of business change continues to increase post-COVID.

-Managing tools and technology is the second highest-ranked talent that corporate recruiters projected will see increased demand in the future (60 per cent).
+Managing tools and technology is the second highest-ranked talent that corporate recruiters project will see increased demand in the future (60 per cent).
 Controlling machines and processes, checking equipment, buildings, and materials, and designing, setting out, and specifying technical devices and equipment are all examples of this.

-d) Personality Traits
+d) Personality Characteristics

 Surprisingly, as the corporate world becomes more technologically oriented, recruiters see a huge increase in the significance of personal connection and understanding for managers.
 Over the next five years, 57 per cent of recruiters believe interpersonal skills will be in higher demand.
-Active listening, social perceptiveness, coordination, persuasion and negotiation, time management, and people resource management are all interpersonal skills.
+Active listening, social perceptiveness, coordination, persuasion, negotiation, time management, and people resource management are all interpersonal skills.

-Employers require managers and leaders who are well-versed in soft skills to assist their staff manage stress and uncertainty, especially in times of crisis like the COVID-19 epidemic.
+Employers require managers and leaders who are well versed in soft skills to assist their staff manage stress and uncertainty, especially in times of crisis like the COVID-19 epidemic.

 Speaking skills, writing skills, presenting skills, and the capacity to convey ideas, thoughts, and proposals as professionally as possible are examples of soft skills.
 Among the organization’s recruiters, a person with good communication skills is usually a favourite.

-So, if you haven’t stressed the value of soft skills in your job, now is the time to do so, brush up on your soft skills training, and push your career to the next level of perfection.
+So, if you haven’t stressed the value of soft skills in your job, now is the time to do so.
+Brush up on your soft skills training, and push your career to the next level of perfection.
 Your capacity to communicate effectively and professionally impacts your boss’s efficiency, effectiveness, and trustworthiness.

-f) Agility in Learning
+f) Learning Flexibility